ibm-cloud-docs/cephaas/sds_delete_hosts.md

 {: #deleting-sds-hosts-cli}
 {: cli}

-Use the `host-delete` command and specify the `INSTANCEID` and endpoint url `--url` along with the `HOST-ID` to delete the host based on the host id specified by the parameter `--host-id`
+Use the `host-delete` command and specify the `INSTANCEID` and endpoint url along with the `HOST-ID` to delete the host based on the host id.

 Run the following command to delete a host.